heraldgo/heraldd/README.md

 ## Executor

-This is what the job param looks like.
+This is what the execution param looks like.

 ```json
 {